muniz034/cle-scraper/README.md

 - [ ] Run the scripts concurrently;
 - [ ] Develop an API to change the scraper filters;
 - [ ] Use .env to store information;
-- [ ] Use lowdb to store execution information.
+- [ ] Use lowdb to store execution information;
+- [ ] Run the Typescript files natively.